• Share this on:

 Supermarket programmes

-Most avocados are sold through supermarkets.
-Avocados are a typical product that is programmed under supply contracts.
-In France, the largest European market for avocados, 65% of the avocados are handled by the large-scale distribution networks of supermarkets, hypermarkets and discounters (see figure 6).
+Avocados are a typical product that is programmed under supply contracts of large retailers.
+Large-scale distribution networks of supermarkets, hypermarkets and discounters are responsible for the sales of more than two-thirds of the avocados sold to consumers.
 These distribution channels are even more dominant in the northern European markets.

-Supermarkets have become increasingly involved in the sourcing of avocados, but tend to have different structures.
+Supermarkets have become increasingly involved in the sourcing of avocados but tend to have different structures.
 Some work with annual contracts, while others select a dedicated service provider, such as the German discounter Lidl with OGL Food Trade.
+Supermarket channels may have their own supply preferences and requirements.
+Depending on which supermarkets you are aiming for, you may need to make changes to meet their specific standards.

 Wholesalers (spot market)

 Traditional fruit wholesalers cover the spot market and move according to the fluctuations of the fresh trade.
 They supply specialised shops, street merchants, restaurants and hotel chains.
 Sometimes import and wholesale activities are combined, but a traditional wholesaler does not take many risks with importing whole containers of long-distance avocados.
+Most local wholesalers purchase avocados by the pallet.
 Typical wholesale markets for avocados and other fruit include Rungis in Paris and Mercabarna in Barcelona.

 Large fruit wholesalers, such as Staay Food Group, maintain a large international network and offer their own cash & carry service point, where clients can purchase a wide variety of fruit and vegetables.